loda-lang/loda-programs/programs/oeis/list3.md

 * [A162609](http://oeis.org/A162609) ([L08 program](162/A162609.asm)): Triangle read by rows in which row n lists n terms, starting with 1, with gaps = n-2 between successive terms.
 * [A162610](http://oeis.org/A162610) ([L09 program](162/A162610.asm)): Triangle read by rows in which row n lists n terms, starting with 2n-1, with gaps = n-1 between successive terms.
 * [A162626](http://oeis.org/A162626) ([L15 program](162/A162626.asm)): If 0 <= n <= 3 then a(n) = n(n+1)(n+2)/3, if n >= 4 then a(n) = n(n^2+5)/3.
+* [A162630](http://oeis.org/A162630) ([L04 program](162/A162630.asm)): Triangle read by rows in which row n lists the number of states of the subshells of the n-th shell of the nuclear shell model ordered by energy level in increasing order.
 * [A162642](http://oeis.org/A162642) ([L08 program](162/A162642.asm)): Number of odd exponents in the canonical prime factorization of n.
 * [A162668](http://oeis.org/A162668) ([L03 program](162/A162668.asm)): a(n) = n*(n+1)*(n+2)*(n+3)/3.
 * [A162669](http://oeis.org/A162669) ([L03 program](162/A162669.asm)): a(n) = n*(n+1)*(n+2)*(n+3)*(n+4)*(n+5)/5.